HomeSite Map

 With this song written and recorded during the period where they thought, as Paul explained it, “comedy numbers are the next thing…songs with jokes in,” the lyrical intent of “Day Tripper,” as outlined above under “Songwriting History,” comes through as more innuendo than storytelling.
 That being said, the singer is “taking the easy way out” of this relationship because she wasn’t all that he thought she was.
 Being only “a day tripper” and not committed to that lifestyle all of the time, he was no longer interested, although it took him “so long to find out.”
 Not that he didn’t give her a chance..after all, he “tried to please her.”
 Referring to their sexual relationship, she “only played one night stands,” but even then, she only took him “half the way there” anyway.
 No wonder he moved on.

 From listening to the song, which is more instrumentally based than lyrically, the obvious intent of “Day Tripper” as a whole was to focus on the music.
 While the lyrics did raise eyebrows in 1965 (as they may still today), the striking feature of the track is and will always be the instrumental delivery.
-Hum the guitar riff to anyone of any age group and I’d venture to guess they’ll know what it is.
+Hum the guitar riff to people of most age groups and I’d venture to guess they’ll know what it is.

 "Day Tripper" picture sleeve